-MEMO# 31710
+MEMO# 31741

-April 11, 2019
+May 6, 2019

-ICI Draft Comment Letter on SEC's Proposed Fund of Funds Rule; Comments due Friday, April 19
+ICI Comment Letter on SEC's Proposed Fund of Funds Rule

+May 6, 2019 TO: ICI Members

+Investment Company Directors

-April 11, 2019 TO: Closed-End Investment Company Committee
+Closed-End Investment Company Committee

 ETF (Exchange-Traded Funds) Committee

 ETF Advisory Committee

 ICI Securities Regulation Advisory Group

-SEC Rules Committee
+SEC Rules Committee SUBJECTS: Closed-End Funds

-Small Funds Committee
+Exchange-Traded Funds (ETFs)

-Unit Investment Trust Committee

-Variable Insurance Products Advisory Committee RE: ICI Draft Comment Letter on SEC's

-Proposed Fund of Funds Rule; Comments due Friday, April 19
+Variable Insurance Products RE: ICI Comment Letter on SEC's Proposed Fund of Funds Rule

-In December, the Securities and Exchange Commission proposed a new rule and related amendments under the Investment Company Act of 1940 designed to streamline the regulatory framework for funds that invest in other funds ("fund of funds" arrangements).[1]
+As you know, in December, the Securities and Exchange Commission proposed a new rule and related amendments under the Investment Company Act of 1940 designed to streamline the regulatory framework for funds that invest in other funds ("fund of funds" arrangements).
 The SEC also is proposing to rescind Rule 12d1-2 under the Investment Company Act and most exemptive orders granting relief from Sections 12(d)(1)(A), (B), (C), and (G) of the Act.
 Finally, the SEC is proposing related amendments to Rule 12d1-1 under the Act and Form N-CEN.

-Although we commend the SEC for its efforts to streamline this complicated framework, the SEC's proposed approach will disrupt a significant number of such arrangements and deprive investors of investment opportunities that have served investors both efficiently and successfully for many years.
-As a result, we believe that some aspects of the proposed rule must be modified significantly.
+Although we commend the SEC for its efforts to streamline the regulation of funds of funds, the SEC's proposed approach will disrupt a significant number of such arrangements and deprive investors of investment opportunities that have served investors both efficiently and successfully for many years.
+As a result, we believe that some aspects of the proposed rule must be modified.